 For the purposes of the Data Protection Act 2018 (DPA18) the UK General Data Protection Regulations (UK GDPR) Walthamstow Hall ("the School") Holly Bush Lane, Sevenoaks (03245514) is the "Data Controller" of personal data about employees, volunteers, Governors, pupils and their parents and/or guardians ("your personal data").
-The Charity's object is to advance education by the provision of a preparatory and secondary day school for girls with a preference for the daughters of Protestant Christian Missionaries with facilities for boys to be admitted to the sixth form.
+The Charity's object is to advance education by the provision of a preparatory and secondary day school for girls with a preference for the daughters of Protestant Christian Missionaries with facilities for boys to be admitted to the sixth form and to the early years foundation stage.
 Some of our activities are undertaken by our wholly owned subsidiary Walthamstow Hall (Sevenoaks) Limited (registered number 03621443).

-The regulations include rules on giving privacy information to those whose data is held by an organisation (data subjects).
+UK GDPR and DPA18 include rules on giving privacy information to those whose data is held by an organisation (data subjects).
 These place an emphasis on making privacy notices understandable and accessible.
 Data Controllers are expected to take 'appropriate measures' to ensure that this is the case.

-The School interprets this as using very clear language to outline each of the responsibilities for each of the data subject groups.
+The School interprets this as using very clear language to outline each of the responsibilities to staff.